james-batchelor/WordRank-Kanji/README.md

 ## WordRank Kanji Features

 - Cards are sorted by kanji frequency: You learn kanji which unlock the most vocabulary first.
 (But some kanji are still grouped by theme, e.g. weather, body parts, ..., and there is a starter set for the very beginning.)
-- Vocabulary are also frequency sorted: For each kanji, the words are ordered by how often the kanji appears in each word.
+- Vocabulary are also frequency sorted: For each kanji, the words are ordered by how often the kanji appears in each word. 予定/指定/設定 all beat 定まる because 定 appears in each of the others more often.
 - 5k / 10k / >10k vocab markers: The shading of the frequency proportion / percent value tells you how common the word is globally.
 - Audio recordings for words: tap each word for a tts-generated recording.
 (The speech model isn't perfect, so if the recording doesn't match the written pitch accent, trust what's written.)
 - Pitch accent highlighting (Tokyo style): Orange mora for atamadaka, red for nakadaka, purple for odaka, and green for heiban (to distinguish from when the deck doesn't have pitch accent data for the word).
-If you'd like to learn more then I'd recommend www.kanshudo.com/howto/pitch.
+If you'd like to learn more then I'd recommend [kanshudo](www.kanshudo.com/howto/pitch).
 You can toggle this on or off by going to Manage note types > WordRank Kanji > css, then change between 1 and 0 as it describes.
 - Stroke order: you can toggle on a stroke order font for card backs in the same way.
 - Katakana reading training: You can also toggle for using katakana in furigana.
 - Built using 24M sentences from diverse linguistic sources: Spoken (movie / TV / anime subtitles, lecture transcripts) and written (internet crawl / social media, literature, wikipedia) sources are both used for balanced learning -- although I skew towards spoken.